July 13, 2016, would have been my mother’s 100th birthday. She was a remarkable woman with a difficult life and deserves to live in memory.

 “Papa [Judge Pannill] and Ercel [Aycock, his son-in-law] took care of the funeral arrangements.
 They brought him here to let me see him after they dressed him.
 He was so sweet.
 I’ll never get over it.

 “They performed an autopsy to see what caused his death, and found he had two thirds of his lung stopped up – and could never have lived.
 It was never developed and even if he had gone the full 9 months he couldn’t have lived more than 6 or 7 months, the drs. said.

-Mother named the baby David Pannill.
-I remember nothing of this cataclysm, although snapshots show me and my brother Fitz at his funeral in Ft.
-Worth.
+The parents named the baby David Pannill.
+I remember nothing of this cataclysm, although snapshots show me and my brother Fitz at his funeral.

 Mother bore two more children, my sister, Mary Lynn, born July 17, 1948, and my brother Thomas Jonathan, stillborn in 1950.
-More nightmares were to fell her in the remainder of her life.
+Her life was not an easy one.